Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 1. Open Github
 2. Select the right repository
 3. Click on settings
-4. Scroll down to the Githup Pages section
+4. Scroll down to the Github Pages section
 5. Select Branch as Master and save
 6. Refresh the page
 7. Scroll down to the same section